trishume/sympy-wiki-with-svn/Assumptions.md

 My general approach is to refactor both the old and new assumptions to make their code simpler and to bring them progressively closer together.

+*Note by Tom*: If I understand correctly assumptions then become a mixin that is, in principle, optional.

 #### Use predicates and propositions instead of "Assume objects"

 The idea is to write `~Q.real(x)` instead of `Assume(x, Q.real, False)`.